 - SDS Direct Services Program Supervisor Provides direction, supervision, coordination, organization, and/or delivery of direct service programs, including, but not limited to Oregon Project Independence, Family Caregiver, Veterans Directed Care, Aging and Disability Resource Connection, Behavioral Health and Health Promotion programs, under the leadership of the Director of SDS and in collaboration with all grantors and funders.
 Plans, develops, and manages programs, resources and new initiatives in collaboration with various local community and regional partners, state and federal collaborators and all stakeholders.
-Recruits and monitors development of volunteer or internship opportunities related to direct service provision. - Older Adult Behavioral Health Specialist The Older Adult Behavioral Specialist engages community partners to strengthen services for older adults and people with disabilities.
-Collaboration includes community partners in the fields of geriatrics, disability, mental health, and addiction services.
-The Older Adult Behavioral Health Specialist plays a key role in increasing community awareness of RVCOG SDS programs and services and serves as SDS Training Liaison.
-The OABHS is responsible for coordination of the Four-Year Area Plan and its annual updates and development and maintenance of SDS Website and SDS brochures/flyers.
+Recruits and monitors development of volunteer or internship opportunities related to direct service provision. - SDS Program Promotion Specialist Engages with community partners and consumers to strengthen services for older adults, people with disabilities, and their unpaid caregivers in Jackson and Josephine Counties.
+The SDS Program Promotion Specialist plays a key role in increasing community awareness of RVCOG SDS programs and services through educational events, trainings, media outreach, and marketing; promotes access to SDS programs; and heightens community awareness of the problems and issues confronting older adults, people with disabilities, and their unpaid caregivers in the local community, including dementia, mental health issues, behavioral health issues, and common diseases or chronic conditions associated with aging.
+The SDS Program Promotion Specialist is responsible for coordination of the Four-Year Area Plan and its annual updates and development and maintenance of SDS Website and SDS brochures/flyers.
 A new focus is on developing strategies for addressing social isolation for seniors and adults with physical disabilities.

-Program and Advocacy Specialist - The SDS Program and Advocacy Specialist provides oversight for the Home-at-Last, Disaster Registry, and Lifelong Housing programs.
+Program and Advocacy Coordinator - The SDS Program and Advocacy Coordinator provides oversight for the Home-at-Last, Disaster Registry, and Lifelong Housing programs.
 Assists the SDS Director with advocacy activities.
 Staffs the Senior Advisory Council and its Advocacy, Communications & Outreach, Executive and Support Services Committees.
 Develops agendas, follows up on assignments and activities, serves as lead in SAC member recruitment, screening, training and nurturing, and maintains communication and continuity between SAC, SAC Committees and SDS/F&F. Assists Direct Services Programs Supervisor with program fidelity, quality assurance, billing, and reporting for all OAA programs, OPI, OPI Pilot, and VDC.
 Provides Program Development, Systems Refinement and Special Programming services.